 Electronic waste is discarded electronic or electrical equipment and devices.
 Used electronics which are intended for reuse, salvage, resale, disposal or recycling are also referred to as e-waste.
-Informal or unorganised processing of e-waste particularly in developing nations can affect human health adversely and also cause environmental pollution.
+Informal or unorganised processing of e-waste particularly in developing nations can affect human health adversely and also cause pollution of the environment.

 Also, the Environment, Forest and Climate Change Ministry has announced the E-Waste Management Rules 2016.
 These new rules replaced the earlier E-Waste (Management and Handling) Rules of 2011.

-This topic, ‘E-Waste’ is important for IAS Exam as it comes under the UPSC Mains GS-III paper.
+This topic, ‘E-Waste’ is important for the IAS Exam as it comes under the UPSC Mains GS-III paper.
 This article will hence talk in detail about E-waste and the E-Waste Management rules.

 What is E-waste in India?